jorgenkraghjakobsen/snapclient/README.md

 ### Synchronous Multiroom audio streaming client for [Snapcast](https://github.com/badaix/snapcast) ported to ESP32

 ## Feature list
-- Opus decoding currently supported
+- Opus and PCM decoding currently supported
-- Wifi connection hardcoded in app
+- Wifi setup from menuconfig
 - Auto connect to snapcast server on network
 - Buffers up to 150 ms on Wroom modules
 - Buffers more then enough on Wrover modules
-- Multiroom sync delay controlled from Snapcast server
+- Multiroom sync delay controlled from Snapcast server 400ms - 2000ms

 ## Description
 I have continued the work from @badaix and @bridadan towards a ESP32 Snapcast client.
 Currently it support basic features like multirum sync, network controlled volume and mute.
-For now it only support Opus 16bit/48Khz audio streams and the synchornization part is still being worked on.
+For now it only support Opus and PCM 16bit/48Khz audio streams and the synchornization part is still being worked on.

 Please check out the task list and feel free to fill in.